2015-2016 Club Guide

 Club FundingThe ICC is responsible for the review, approval and allocation of all club funds from student fees.
 Clubs must observe all ACC and Club Handbook procedures to receive funds.
 Clubs must be officially recognized to receive funds.

-Each officially recognized new club in good standing will automatically receive $50.00 each semester (excluding Summer) from ICC.
+Each officially recognized new club in good standing will automatically receive $50.00 during the inaugural semester from ICC.
 Suspended clubs are not eligible for funds until they are reinstated.
 Clubs have the option of choosing not to receive funding from ICC.
 An officially recognized club may apply for additional funds.
 Allocation of these funds is based upon specific guidelines as established by the ICC and upon availability of funds.

-The following steps should be taken when requesting additional funds:
+The following steps need to be followed when requesting additional funds:

-- A Funds Request Form must be completed and submitted to Student Affairs by the posted deadline prior to each semester’s ICC Funds Request meeting.
+- A Funds Request Form must be completed and submitted to Student Life by the posted deadline prior to each semester’s ICC Funds Request meeting.